-5. Try to speak clearly at a conversational pace, volume and tone quality by laughing or apologizing, or making a face.
+5. Try to speak clearly at a conversational pace, volume and tone quality

+6. If you make a mistake, no worries, simply pause and regain your composure.
+Do not draw attention to the mistake, by laughing or apologizing, or making a face.
 Hint: Most of the time, unless you draw our attention to it, the audience will never know.